dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ### If you get an empty list of files

-If you are running a `dlt` pipeline with the filesystem source and get zero records, we recommend you check the configuration of `bucket_url` and `file_glob` parameters.
+If you are running a dlt pipeline with the filesystem source and get zero records, we recommend you check the configuration of `bucket_url` and `file_glob` parameters.

-For example, with Azure Blob storage, people sometimes mistake the account name for the container name.
+For example, with Azure Blob Storage, people sometimes mistake the account name for the container name.
 Make sure you've set up a URL as `"az://<container name>/"`.

 Also, please reference the [glob](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.spec.AbstractFileSystem.glob) function to configure the resource correctly.
 Use `**` to include recursive files.
 Note that the local filesystem supports full Python [glob](https://docs.python.org/3/library/glob.html#glob.glob) functionality, while cloud storage supports a restricted `fsspec` [version](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.spec.AbstractFileSystem.glob).

 <!--@@@DLT_TUBA filesystem-->